SasView/sasview/src/sas/sasgui/perspectives/invariant/media/invariant_help.rst

    $j$ is the user chosen number of points from which to extrapolate, the default again being the last 10 points.

-.. note:: While the high $q$ exponent should generally be close to -4 for a
+.. note:: While the high $q$ exponent should generally be close to 4 for a
-    system with sharp interfaces, in the special case of slit smearing that power law should be -3 for the same sharp interfaces.
+    system with sharp interfaces, in the special case of *infinite* slit smearing that power law should be 3 for the same sharp interfaces.

 Invariant
 ^^^^^^^^^